-Type 1 Diabetes Mellitus is all about absence of a vital hormone INSULIN.
-Though type I diabetes and type 2 diabetes have same names with different numbers, they are not the same disease.
+Type 1 Diabetes Mellitus is all about the absence of a vital hormone INSULIN.
+Though type I diabetes and type 2 diabetes have the same names with different numbers, they are not the same disease.
 The major difference being that type 2 is a lifestyle disease and in few cases reversible, type 1 is not.
 They do share similar outcomes when blood sugar is not in control which includes complications of eye, kidney, brain, nerves, stroke, heart disease, obstruction of blood vessels, secondary sexual dysfunction and the big difference is summed up to a single word i.e. INSULIN.

-For example, Role of insulin is like your hands while eating food, insulin feeds the cells of the body in the same way.
-Just like it would be very difficult eat without hands, similarly without these hands (insulin) body cells will starve and die.
+For example, the Role of insulin is like your hands while eating food, insulin feeds the cells of the body in the same way.
+Just like it would be very difficult to eat without hands, similarly without these hands (insulin) body cells will starve and die.

 Where is insulin made in the body?

-What happened when insulin producing beta cells are damaged?
+What happened when insulin-producing beta cells are damaged?

 When beta cells are stimulated they release insulin, when bodies own immune system mistakenly destroys the beta cells, insulin production also reduced with this.
-When beta cells are destroyed due to autoimmunity insulin production comes to a abrupt halt leading to type 1 diabetes.
+When beta cells are destroyed due to autoimmunity insulin production comes to an abrupt halt leading to type 1 diabetes.
 This can strike children’s and adult at any age.